The easiest way to track Google Ad campaigns in Sugar CRM

 3. Provides cleaner data

-One of the common issues experienced when using other raw UTM capturing tools is that your data can get messed up as time goes by, which makes it challenging to run accurate reports.
+One of the common issues experienced when using other UTM capturing tools is that your data can get messy over time.

-For example, some of your Google Ads campaigns are tagged with UTM_Source= Google.com (capital T), others with UTM_Source= google (lowercase, no domain), and others with UTM_Source= adwords.
+For example, imagine some of your Google Ads campaigns are tagged with UTM_Source= Google.com (capital G), others with UTM_Source= google (lowercase, no domain), and others with UTM_Source= adwords.

 It’s a different story with Attributer.
-You won’t have to deal with this because it recognizes the possibility of capitalization and other inconsistencies, which could ultimately ascribe leads to the correct channel.
+You won’t have to deal with this because it was built to expect inconsistencies like this could ultimately assign these leads to the correct channel.

 4. Records landing page data

-Attributer can provide you with essential data to arrive at the answers to these questions.
-The software captures channel data, landing page (i.e., attributer.io/blog/capture-utm-parameters), and the landing page category (i.e., /blog).
+Attributer also captures the landing page (i.e., attributer.io/blog/capture-utm-parameters), and the landing page category (i.e., /blog).

 Wrap up

-Attributer secures the UTM parameters behind your Google Ad campaigns and sends them to Sugar CRM, where you can build reports that display the campaigns where your leads and customers have come from.
+Attributer captures the UTM parameters behind your Google Ad campaigns and sends them to Sugar CRM, where you can build reports that show the exact campaigns, keywords, etc. your leads and customers have come from.

-Aside from these, Attributer also provides data on leads that come from other channels so that you can monitor the source of ALL your leads, not just those from your Google Ads.
-Ultimately, it’ll help you reach informed decisions on where you need to invest in optimizing your business.
+And on top of that, Attributer provides data on leads that come from other channels as well, so that you can track the source of ALL your leads, not just those from your Google Ads.

-On top of all these, Attributer is free to get started.
+Attributer is free to get started and usually takes less than 15 minutes to set up.
 Begin your free trial today.

 Get Started For Free